The First World War had begun in 1914, and the fighting quickly resulted in a stalemate caused by trench warfare.

-For much of the years between 1915 and 1917, very little progress was made by both sides, despite repeated attempts at breaking through.
+For much of the years between 1915 and 1917, very little progress was made by either side, despite repeated attempts at breaking through.

-However, the year 1918 was a pivotal year for World War I. This is because it marked the turning point of the war, with the Allies starting to make progress against the Central Powers.
+However, the year 1918 was the turning point of the war, as the Allies started to make progress against the Central Powers.

 One of the most significant changes was the arrival of new American troops in France at the end of 1917 and start of 1918.